 Why you will love this dish

 - Chana chaat is very easy to batch cook and keeps well in the fridge for up to 5 days.
 So it is perfect for meal prepping.
-Just keep the chickpeas separately from the vegetables.
+Just keep the chickpeas separate from the vegetables.
 You can mix the chickpeas with the tamarind chutney and store those together.
 Add the vegetables when ready to eat, especially the onions.

-- It is super quick to make, especially if you are using pre boiled or canned chickpeas.
+- It is super quick to make, especially if you are using pre-boiled or canned chickpeas.
 As for the imli chutney, I always have some on hand and all that is required is to assemble it.
-A perfect 20 minute lunch or snack.
+A perfect 20-minute lunch or snack.

 - If you love spicy and tangy, then this one’s for you!